Trout are among the most popular sport fish in America, especially areas with cooler weather.

 Natural Trout Baits

-On the natural side, nightcrawlers and other types of earthworms are an excellent choice.
+For catching trout, many anglers turn to natural baits.
+Nightcrawlers and other types of earthworms are an excellent choice.
 Salmon eggs, mealworms and locally available baits can also be very successful and often are similar to food sources in the environment.

 Wild trout accustomed to foraging may be more likely to bite natural baits or good imitations.